School of Graduate Studies and Research: Institutional Review Board

 6. Paper forms should be submitted only via Campus Box 109.

-7. This IRB office is currently located in the Psychology Department in Morgan Hall (LRC), Room 307.
+7. This IRB office is currently located in Morgan Hall (LRC), Room 310.

 8. All research proposals should be submitted to and approved by the IRB before any data are collected.
 The IRB will not approve any project after the fact.

 Applications are reviewed by the IRB on a continuous basis throughout the fall and spring terms.
-The IRB announces deadline dates each term to allow sufficient time for processing.
 Applications submitted during the summer term may experience significant delays in processing, as the IRB maintains only minimal operations during these months.